In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 530 Calories/Serving

-Featuring fresh achiote crema and refried beans smothered in a gooey layer of queso blanco and asadero cheese, these tasty fajitas are loaded with Southwestern flavor.
+Featuring fresh achiote crema and refried beans smothered in queso blanco and asadero cheeses, these veggie fajitas are loaded with Southwestern flavors.

 In your bag